 - Implanting the SNM Device (Stage 2): The implant procedure is performed in an operating room typically one to two weeks following the Stage 1 implantation.
 As with the test stimulation procedure, the anesthesiology team will make you as comfortable as possible during the procedure.
 The incision made for the neurostimulator will be about 2 inches long located right above your buttocks.
 The neurostimulator will be directly attached to the wire that was already placed during the stage 1 procedure.
 The entire system will be under your skin at that point.
 It will communicate with a tiny hand-held controller which will allow for you to calibrate your level of stimulation.

 *If you do not have a satisfactory response to the therapy during the test phase, your urogynecologist will remove the lead in the operating room.

 How long will SNS last?

-The lifetime of the battery ranges from 5-10 years.
+The lifetime of the battery ranges from five to ten years.
 You and your urogynecologist will know when the battery life is low (as indicated on the controller), and at that time we will place a new battery.
 Most times, the wire does not need to be adjusted.
 Occasionally, women fall or have an accident which might affect the placement of the wire.
 If this happens, your urogynecologist will evaluate the location of the wire and might have to revise its location.

 What are the potential risks associated with SNS?